Best HVAC Brands - Logos

 • Measures heating efficiency for gas and oil furnaces

-• Represented as a percentage
+• Represented as a percentage (higher percentages indicate better efficiency)

-Current standards:
+Current Standards:

 • Minimum AFUE: 80% for gas furnaces, 75% for oil furnaces